Asian water monitor: Diet

 Asian water monitor at Kandy Lake (Bogambara lake), Sri Lanka.
 Possibly obese or pregnant, or both.

 The Asian water monitor is carnivorous and consumes a wide range of prey.
-It eats fish, frogs, rodents, birds, crabs and snakes.
-It also eats turtles, young crocodiles and crocodile eggs.
+It eats fish, frogs, rodents, birds and their eggs, crabs, molluscs, insects, other lizards and snakes.
+It also eats turtles, young crocodiles, crocodile eggs, monkeys and small deer.

 Water monitors have been observed eating catfish in a fashion similar to a mammalian carnivore, tearing off chunks of meat with their sharp teeth while holding it with their front legs and then separating different parts of the fish for sequential consumption.
 They feed on suckermouth catfish in Thailand, which helps manage their booming population since they are not eaten by the human population there.
 In Java, they have also been recorded entering caves at night to hunt bats that have fallen from cave's ceiling.

 The diet of the Asian water monitor in an urban area in central Thailand includes fish, crabs, Malayan snail-eating turtles (Malayemys macrocephala), Chinese edible frogs (Hoplobatrachus rugulosus), birds, small rodents, domestic cats (Felis catus) and dogs (Canis familiaris), chickens (Gallus gallus domesticus), food scraps and carcasses.
-They have been known to feed on dead human bodies.
+They have been known to feed on dead human bodies and human faeces.
 On one hand, their presence can be helpful in locating a missing person in forensic investigations, on the other hand, they can inflict further injuries to the corpse, complicating ascertainment of the cause of death.
 The stomachs of 20 adult Asian water monitors caught on Redang Island contained mostly human food waste, followed by turtle eggs and hatchlings, crabs and lizard eggs.
 The monitor does not thrive in these areas, but manages to live in them.
 Studies are being conducted in order to understand how these creatures are able to do so in and around human civilization.

 In Sri Lanka, human corpses are often scavenged on by V. s. salvator, which can make it hard to identify the deceased, or to run autopsies.
 For instance, the feeding marks made by a monitor's sharp claws resemble wounds made by bladed weapons.
 In one case, however, the presence of eight dead water monitors near the corpse of a partially scavenged 51-year-old man prompted investigation that revealed the possibility that the man died from poisoning after ingesting a bottle of Carbosulfan pesticide, which then poisoned the water monitors that scavenged on the body.